"Songs of The Stonewall" ©

 1968

-The Marvelettes: Sophisticated Soul
+The Marvelettes: Sophisticated

 Songs at the 1968 Stonewall by

-the flirtatious Marvelettes:
+the sophisticated Marvelettes:

 * "Here I Am Baby"